Vedaant-Rajoo/portfolio-website/README.md

 # My Personal Website

 This is my personal website.
 It is built using VanillaJs and TailwindCSS.
-It is hosted on AWS Lambda and AWS API Gateway.
-The backend is also hosted on AWS Lambda and AWS DynamoDB.
+It is hosted on Vercel.
+The backend is also hosted on Vercel.

 ## Status